pre-commit/pre-commit/CONTRIBUTING.md

 ## Local development

-- The tests depend on having at least the following installed (possibly not a complete list)
+- The complete test suite depends on having at least the following installed (possibly not a complete list)
   - git (A sufficiently newer version is required to run pre-push tests)
   - python